 Step 5: Pay it off

-Once you receive your debt consolidation loan, a lump sum will be deposited into your bank account.
-It is up to you to pay off each of your previous debt accounts.
+Once you receive your debt consolidation loan proceeds, it’s up to you to pay off each of your previous debts.

-You’re on your way to financial freedom.
-Enjoy!
+You’re now on your way to financial freedom.